Explain the Trading and Profit or Loss Account

-Final accounts represent both the financial position of a business also shows the profitability of the concern.
+Final accounts represent both the financial position of a business and also shows the profitability of the concern.
 The final Account is used by both the external and internal parties for various purposes.
 The Trading Account, Profit and Loss Account, and Balance Sheet all together are known as the final accounts.

 The trading account is the first part of this final account, and this is used to determine the gross profit which is earned by the business.
 The profit and loss account is the second part of the final account that is used to determine the net profit of the business concern.